goatslacker/alt/docs/altInstances.md

 var flux = new MyAlt();
 ```

-You can then pass your flux instance using withAltContext.
+You can set your entire app context by wrapping your root component with `withAltContext`.

 As a decorator:
 ```js